 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.

-Whether or not you need Probate depends on what assets the deceased left behind, and who he/she left them to.
-People often assume that Probate is not required if there is a Will, but this isn’t true.
-It’s an asset in the Estate that triggers Probate, not the presence (or absence) of a Will.
+Whether or not you need Probate depends on what assets the deceased left behind and who will be inheriting these.
+People often assume that Probate is not required if there is a Will, but this isn't true.
+It's the assets in the Estate that determine whether Probate is needed, not the presence (or absence) of a Will.

 Probate If There is a Will

-At the start of the Probate process you’ll need to find out whether the deceased person left a legally valid Will, as this dictates who applies for Probate and who the beneficiaries will be.
+At the start of the Probate process you'll need to find out whether the deceased person left a legally valid Will, as this dictates who should apply for Probate and who the Beneficiaries are.

-This is because when someone writes their Will, they can name Executors.
-Executors are the people they want to administer their Estate after their death.
-They can also choose who should benefit from their Estate after their death.
+When someone writes a Will, they name Executors, who are the people they want to administer their Estate after their death.
+They can also choose who should benefit from their Estate after their death – these are their Beneficiaries.

-Therefore if there is a Will, it’s the Executors who must apply to the Probate Registry for a Grant of Probate.
-On average this takes between three and six months.
+Therefore if there is a Will, it's the Executors who must apply to the Probate Registry for a Grant of Probate.
+On average this takes between three and six months to be issued.
 For more information, see How Long Does Grant of Probate Take.

 Once the Grant of Probate has been issued, it's the duty of the Executors to continue with the administration of the Estate.
 Our Probate Solicitors estimate that on average, the entire Probate and Estate administration process takes between nine and twelve months.

 However this is only an average.
-Straightforward Estates that don’t include property to be sold or transferred to a beneficiary may be administered faster.
+Straightforward Estates with no property to deal with can be completed faster than this.
 On the other hand more complex Estates can take longer, particularly if assets are held overseas.